 Introduction

-The osmometer is a device used in clinical laboratories for measuring the concentration of particles in a solution, known as the osmolar concentration.
-This quantity can be expressed as osmolality (in units of mmol/kg) or osmolarity (in units of mmol/L).
-Clinical laboratories usually measure osmolality.
-Osmolality is considered more precise because weight is temperature-independent.[1]
+An osmometer is a device used in clinical laboratories for measuring the concentration of particles in a solution, known as the osmolar concentration.
+This quantity can be expressed as osmolality (in mmol/kg) or osmolarity (in mmol/L).
+Clinical laboratories typically measure osmolality, which is considered more precise as weight is temperature-independent.[1]
 In laboratory analysis, a dissolved substance is referred to as a solute, and the substance in which the solute is dissolved is referred to as a solvent.
 A solute dissolved into a solvent creates a solution.
 The unit for osmolar concentration or osmolality is milliosmole (abbreviated mOsm or mOsmol).
-For nonelectrolytes, 1 mmol equals 1 mOsm, while for electrolytes, the number of particles in a solution depends on the electrolyte's dissociation.[2][3]
+For nonelectrolytes, 1 mmol equals 1 mOsm, whereas for electrolytes, the number of particles in a solution depends on the electrolyte's dissociation.[2][3]

 - Osmotic pressure